 The Airport has seen a major expansion recently which will boost its capacity to cater to 22 million passengers annually.

-Upon going fully operational, the expanded terminal will feature state-of-the-art airport facilities, elegant and spacious check-in, arrival and departure halls, various duty-free shops, restaurants, and many other accommodations, which officials of the airport belief will take “the entire passengers’ experience to a whole new level”.
+Upon going fully operational, the expanded terminal will feature state-of-the-art airport facilities, elegant and spacious check-in, arrival and departure halls, various duty-free shops, restaurants, and many other accommodations, which officials of the airport believe will take “the entire passengers’ experience to a whole new level”.

 Last year, Addis Ababa surpassed Dubai as the top transit hub for long-haul passengers into Africa.